neo4j-drivers/neo4j-drivers.github.io/driver_api/driver-api-specification.md

 We should prevent the driver routing table from growing infinitely.

-Till now we only remove routing table from the map when we failed to obtain a routing table.
+Till now we only remove routing table from the Dictionary when we failed to obtain a routing table.

 However it is possible that the driver will hold some routing tables that is no longer valid anymore.